gutsy-robot/rviz_embedder_tutorial/README.md

+Note: The map display created above is not a static image, whatever rosmsgs are published on the topics during the run, the rviz widget gets updated accordingly, as it would on a separate rviz window.
+Therefore, this provides a way for you to visualise rostopics on rviz along with your other Qt Widgets.

 P.S: You won't be able to directly run this example on your machine, beacuse some of the specific static resources that have been used are not included here.
 But I hope this example was helpful.